sony/model_optimization/tutorials/quick_start/README.md

 ## Supported Features
  - Quantize pretrained models from various model [libraries](#supported-libraries)
  - Evaluate the performance of the floating point model and the quantized model.
- - Use MCT's Post-Training Quantization (PTQ) scheme [link to example](#basic-model-quantization-example---post-training-quantization-ptq)
+ - Use MCT's Post-Training Quantization (PTQ) scheme [example](#basic-model-quantization-example---post-training-quantization-ptq)
- - Use MCT's advanced quantization techniques (such as GPTQ and Mixed Precision) [link to the example](#advanced-model-quantization-example)
+ - Use MCT's advanced quantization techniques (such as GPTQ and Mixed Precision) [example](#advanced-model-quantization-example)

 ## Results